Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

-Because we do not have a closed formula for the function~$\mathcal L$ in Theorem~\ref{Thm:A}, we do not see immediately that the right hand side of equation~\eqref{eq:thmA.1} is an integer (or even rational).
-Here, we will pursue a different approach to compute the integrals in Proposition~\ref{Prop2c.2}.
-We will instead regard the $\eta$-form of the tautological family of flat tori over the upper half plane~$\Hh\subset\C$ as a primitive of the hyperbolic area form.
-We will then use elementary hyperbolic geometry and an adiabatic limit formula for $\eta$-forms as in~\cite{BuMa,Liu} to complete the computation.
+In Section~\ref{sec:nu}, we have proved Theorem~\ref{Thm:A}.
+The special values of the function~$\logeta$ appearing there are hard to describe, see Subsection~\ref{app:2}, however, the linear combinations needed in Theorem~\ref{Thm:A} have a much easier description by Proposition~\ref{Prop3}, leading to the closed formula for~$\bar\nu(M)$ in Theorem~\ref{Thm:B}.
+Here, we will pursue a more geometric approach to derive this formula.
+We will consider the \etaform appearing in Proposition~\ref{Prop2c.2} as the \etaform of the tautological family of flat tori over the upper half plane~$\Hh\subset\C$.
+It is a primitive of the hyperbolic area form.
+We will then use elementary hyperbolic geometry and an adiabatic limit formula for \etaforms as in~\cite{BuMa,Liu} to complete the computation.